DSCSA 2023 Requirements

 The traceability requirements in effect from 2015 to 2023 generally require products to be traceable at the lot level.
 A second phase of requirements will go into effect November 27, 2023 to allow the interoperable, electronic tracing of products at the package level.
-However, the statute provides much less detail with regard to the Phase II requirements for the tracing of products at the package level than was provided for the Phase I requirements.
-Phase II is comprised of three specific, but highly interrelated statutory components that go into effect on November 27, 2023:
+However, the statute provides much less detail with regard to the 2023 requirements for the tracing of products at the package level than was provided for the Phase I requirements.
+2023 requirements are comprised of three specific, but highly interrelated statutory components that go into effect on November 27, 2023:

 - Interoperable Exchange.
 Trading partners must exchange required transaction information (TI) and transaction statements (TS) in a secure, electronic, interoperable manner, and the TI must include the product identifier at the package level.